Fraunhofer-AISEC/codyze-evaluator/documentation/docs/goal.md

-# Goal of the OpenStack Checker
+# Goal of the Codyze Evaluator

-The OpenStack Checker provides tooling and guidelines to assess the security of an instance of OpenStack.
+The Codyze Evaluator provides tooling and guidelines to assess the security of a generic software product, in the following called TOE.

-It considers two major aspects:
+It can be used in different technology-dependent profiles, where the OpenStack-specific profile considers two major aspects:

-* The compliance of the OpenStack code base and a specific configuration with respect to security claims, and
+* The compliance of the TOE's (in this case OpenStack) code base and a specific configuration with respect to security claims, and
 * The ecosystem of OpenStack and its development workflow.

 ## Compliance with Security Claims

-Core of this project is a tool which supports an analyst with a semi-automated compliance checks of a specific OpenStack instance.
+Core of this project is a tool which supports an analyst with a semi-automated compliance checks of a specific instance of the TOE.

 It receives as an input:

 * A set of rules which define the security claims to be evaluated,
 * A set of relevant behavioral properties (in the form of so-called concepts and operations) and logic on how to "tag" the code base with them, and
-* The OpenStack code base, python interface (.pyi) files of libraries, and a specific configuration of the OpenStack instance.
+* The TOE's code base, python interface (.pyi) files of libraries, and a specific configuration of the TOE's instance.

 The tool then performs a static analysis of the code base and configuration and generates a report which indicates whether the security claims are met or not.